-Video shows Colorado officer throwing woman down face-first
+Police investigate after officer throws woman to ground

 FORT COLLINS, Colo.
-(AP) — A video spreading on social media shows a police officer in Colorado throwing a woman face-first onto a sidewalk after a scuffle.
+(AP) — Fort Collins police have launched an investigation after a video showed an officer throwing a woman face-first to the sidewalk after a scuffle in this university town.

-The woman struck the officer in the university town of Fort Collins on Thursday after police detained her boyfriend, police spokeswoman Kate Kimble told the Coloradoan newspaper
+Police earlier told the Coloradoan newspaper that officers were responding to a fight between two men near a bar when Colorado State University student Michaella Surat struck the officer after police detained her boyfriend.
+Police spokeswoman Kate Kimble said the officer used “standard arrest control” to control her.

+A booking photo of Surat released by police did not show any visible injuries to her face.

 Most Read Stories